Generic Name: aliskiren hemifumarate and amlodipine besylate

 When aliskiren was given with cyclosporine or itraconazole, the blood concentrations of aliskiren were significantly increased.
 Avoid concomitant use of aliskiren with cyclosporine or intraconazole [see Drug Interactions (7)].

 Monitor serum potassium periodically in patients receiving aliskiren.
-Drugs that affect the renin-angiotensin system can cause hyperkalemia.
+Drugs that affect the renin-angiotensin-aldosterone system can cause hyperkalemia.
 Risk factors for the development of hyperkalemia include renal insufficiency, diabetes, combination use with ARBs or ACEI [see Contraindications (4), Warnings and Precautions (5.2), and Clinical Studies (14.2)], NSAIDs, or potassium supplements or potassium sparing diuretics.

 Clinical Studies Experience